 Also, CCP Games had a lot of unusual people working for it.
 You would not necessarily find them in computer game firms at the time.
-We had econ-
+We had economists, physicists, fashion designers, all sorts of people making EVE Online.
+As a consequence, it has this kind of multi-faceted cultural aspect.

-Hilmar Veigar Pétursson CEO.
-CCP Games
+Hilmar Veigar Pétursson CEO, CCP Games

 We spent a lot of time creating the world in which EVE Online takes place.
 A lot of the amazing and ancient Icelandic sagas, stories, and traditions are a huge component."
+Hilmar Veigar Pétursson CEO, CCP Games